SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 2. On the site or aggregate page, click the **Create new Forecast** button.
     <img class="my-3" src="/images/plant_site.png"/>

 3. Enter metadata for your Forecast.
+Please see the [Definitions](/definitions) for a full description of how to specify Forecast metadata.
-On submission, you will be redirected to a Forecast page which displays the new Forecast metadata and a link to add Forecast data (see [Upload Data](#upload-forecast-data)).
+    On submission, you will be redirected
+    to a Forecast page which displays the new Forecast metadata and a link to add Forecast data (see [Upload Data](#upload-forecast-data)).
 - *Forecast form*